NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - The normalization and regularization techniques were applied.
 - The fourth hidden layer comprised of 32 neurons, a ReLU activation function, and the L2 regularizer was added.
 - The normalization and regularization techniques were applied.
-- The output layer comprised of 1 fully-connected neuron and a sigmoid activation function was added.
+- The output layer comprised of 1 fully connected neuron and a sigmoid activation function was added.
-- The model was compiled using the Root Mean Square Propogation (i.e., RMSProp) optimizer, binary_crossentropy loss function, and the evaluation metric of accuracy (discusssed above).
-The RMSProp optimizer is an adaptive learning rate optimization algorithm for adjusting the learning rate during training based upon the gradient history corresponding to stochastic gradient descent in the training of deep enural networks.
+- The model was compiled using the Root Mean Square Propagation (i.e., RMSProp) optimizer, binary_crossentropy loss function, and the evaluation metric of accuracy (discussed above).
+The RMSProp optimizer is an adaptive learning rate optimization algorithm for adjusting the learning rate during training based on the gradient history corresponding to stochastic gradient descent in the training of deep neural networks.
 - The fourth NN model delivered an accuracy of 0.8049.

 **Summary**